lmiguelgato/streamlit-demos/README.md

 ### Acknowledgments

-The core ideas for this app were borrowed from [this](https://youtu.be/ZZ4B0QUHuNc) great tutorial series.
+Some ideas for this app were borrowed from [this](https://youtu.be/ZZ4B0QUHuNc) great tutorial series.

+Some methods for financial analysis were borrowed from [Python for Finance Cookbook](https://www.packtpub.com/product/python-for-finance-cookbook/9781789618518)